MarlinFirmware/MarlinDocumentation/_development/coding_standards.md

 ### Indentation
 Indentation is important for readability and maintainability of code, and provides guidance for naïve code editors (e.g., TextMate, Sublime, et. al.) to properly fold code blocks by level.

  - 2 spaces.
-Don't use tabs at all.
+Don't use tabs at all. _Set your editor to use spaces!
+Tabs will bite you in the end._
  - All blocks indented, including `#if` blocks and other non-brace compiler blocks
 <pre>
 void myFunction() {